cuxtud/ditest/README.md

 ![Ansible task for Subtenant-Test-01](/src/baseLocal.png?raw=true "Base Local")

-The execute target would be local and the command options would be using the dynamic inventory for ST01 in */var/opt/morpheus/morpheus-ui/dynamic_inv/ST01/morpheusinv.yml*
+The execute target would be *local* and the command options would be using the dynamic inventory for ST01 in */var/opt/morpheus/morpheus-ui/dynamic_inv/ST01/morpheusinv.yml*

 ![ST inventory file](/src/STinv.png?raw=true "Invenory file")

+This would generate 2 ansible groups **ubuntu-st01** **ubuntu-st02**.
+All instances with label ubuntu would be assigned to ubuntu-st01 and instances with lable ubuntu-st02 will be assigned to ubuntu-st02.
+The playbook base.yml will be executed on all hosts for these 2 groups.

+<mark style="background-color: #FFFF00">**Important**</mark>: <mark>Instances would be fetched from the tenant of which the user api key belongs to. </mark>